Lauren LaVera: Career

 LaVera appeared in the mob film Not for Nothing, released in October 2022.
 In December 2022, LaVera was cast as Alessa, a pregnant woman whose antagonizing father disapproves of her relationship with her husband, in Joe Lam's 2023 horror film The Fetus, opposite Julian Curtis and Bill Moseley.
 In February 2023, Bloody Disgusting reported that LaVera would star as Lisa Gray in the supernatural thriller film The Well, directed by Federico Zampaglione.
 She presented the film at its U.K. premiere at FrightFest in 2024.
 In 2023, LaVera appeared as a guest judge on the fifth season of Shudder's reality competition series The Boulet Brothers' Dragula.
 In 2024, Lavera portrayed Heidi Morris in two episodes of NBC's Law & Order: Organized Crime: "Missing Persons" and "Beyond the Sea".

 LaVera reprised her role as Sienna in Leone's Christmas horror film Terrifier 3 (2024), which debuted at number one at the United States box office with over $18 million, becoming the most profitable film in the franchise.
 Critics praised her performance for her portrayal of trauma and survivor guilt.
 She had a cameo Italian voice-over role in Mike Flanagan's drama film The Life of Chuck (2024), based on the 2020 novella by Stephen King.
-It had its premiere at the Toronto International Film Festival on September 6, 2024, where it won the People's Choice Award, and released in the United States by Neon in June 2025.
-LaVera is set to star in Darren Lynn Bousman's upcoming horror film Twisted, starring opposite Djimon Hounsou.
-She is also set to reprise her role as Sienna in the reported final Terrifier film, Terrifier 4.
+Following her performances in the Terrifier films, LaVera recalled being offered roles that she felt were too similar to her character, Sienna, and turning them down.
+In 2025, LaVera portrayed the con artist Paloma in Darren Lynn Bousman’s horror thriller film Twisted (2026).
+LaVera stated that she enjoyed portraying a character who assumes multiple personas and one who is “morally grey.”

+In June of 2026, it was announced LaVera would star opposite Rory Culkin in Red Wedding, a new horror-thriller film.